We asked some travel bloggers about their best camping stories and this is what they said:

-I took my teenage daughter and a whole group of her friends to Trericket Mill in Wales where they have a bunk house and small camping area in the orchard behind their old mill house.
-The ducks and hens were pecking under the trees and there was a metal drum for camp fires with an outdoor sheltered kitchen at the side of the bunk house where we could fry up bacon and eggs.
-A fast flowing mill stream ran through the garden and a short way up stream there were icy pools deep enough to bathe in that made the girls squeal.
-Best of all, as a reluctant camper I was able to have a cosy B & B room in the Mill House while the girls had their pop-up tents among the apple trees – my perfect idea of a camping weekend in Wales.
+I took my teenage daughter and a whole group of her friends to Trericket Mill in Wales where they have a bunkhouse and small camping area in the orchard behind their old mill house.
+The ducks and hens were pecking under the trees and there was a metal drum for campfires with an outdoor sheltered kitchen at the side of the bunkhouse where we could fry up bacon and eggs.
+A fast-flowing mill stream ran through the garden and a short way upstream there were icy pools deep enough to bathe in that made the girls squeal.
+Best of all, as a reluctant camper, I was able to have a cozy B & B room in the Mill House while the girls had their pop-up tents among the apple trees – my perfect idea of a camping weekend in Wales.

 The Travel Tart